FoundatioFx/Foundatio.Lucene/README.md

 # Foundatio.LuceneQuery

 A library for adding dynamic Lucene-style query capabilities to your .NET applications.
-Enable your users to write powerful search queries using familiar Lucene syntax, with support for Entity Framework Core and Elasticsearch.
+Enable your users to write powerful search queries using familiar Lucene syntax, with support for Entity Framework and Elasticsearch.

 This project is a modern replacement for [Foundatio.Parsers](https://github.com/FoundatioFx/Foundatio.Parsers).